bgamari/ghc-wiki-import/trac-workflow.md

-Have a look at the Trac 0.11 recipe? for the `trac-post-commit-hook`, this will give you some ideas about how to modify the component.
+Have a look at the [
+Trac 0.11 recipe](http://trac.edgewall.org/intertrac/wiki%3A0.11/TracWorkflow%23How-ToCombineSVNtrac-post-commit-hookWithTestWorkflow) for the `trac-post-commit-hook`, this will give you some ideas about how to modify the component.

 ## Example: Add simple optional generic review state